SanderMertens/flecs/docs/ComponentTraits.md

 Note that because cycle detection requires expensive algorithms, adding `Acyclic` to a relationship does not guarantee that an error will be thrown when a cycle is accidentally introduced.
 While detection may improve over time, an application that runs without errors is no guarantee that it does not contain acyclic relationships with cycles.

 ## Traversable trait
-Traversable relationships are allowed to be traversed automatically by queries, for example using the `up` bitflag (upwards traversal, see [query traversal flags](Queries.md#traversal-flags)).
+Traversable relationships are allowed to be traversed automatically by queries, for example using the `up` bit flag (upwards traversal, see [query traversal flags](Queries.md#traversal-flags)).
 Traversable relationships are also marked as `Acyclic`, which ensures a query won't accidentally attempt to traverse a relationship that contains cycles.

 Events are propagated along the edges of traversable relationships.
 A typical example of this is when a component value is changed on a prefab.
 The event of this change will be propagated by traversing the `IsA` relationship downwards, for all instances of the prefab.
 Event propagation does not happen for relationships that are not marked with `Traversable`.